 History seems to have picked "Mahna Mahna" as the Muppet nonsense classic of choice, but I love this one - and blow me down if it doesn't sound like Funkadelic!

-This album has served me well over the years, especially in the making of many MANY compilation tapes.
+This albums has served me well over the years, especially in the making of many MANY compilation tapes.
 Go forth with these choice selections and spread the joy.

 Buy - Muppet Show: Music, Mayhem & More!, which has most of this stuff